What are the Qualities of a Good Team Player?

 Team players complete tasks and meet targets.
 If you're a team player, you understand that your behaviour at work affects the entire team.
-You try to finish your tasks on time to improve the productivity of your team.
+You try to finish tasks on time to improve your team's productivity.
 A team player is someone others can count on.

 Example: Benjamin works as a lab assistant in a hospital.
 He understands his role is critical to the company.
 Therefore, he comes to work early and tries to complete all reports before his deadline.

 Great team players are willing to fill any required role.
-They understand that it takes the effort of other teammates to reach goals and they aren't selfish.
+They understand that it takes the effort of all teammates to reach goals, and they aren't selfish.
 If you're a team player, you understand that your supervisor might not give you the task you prefer.
 However, you will be willing to work hard.

 How to become a better team player